 As noted in Section 8.0, exposures during the D&D work appear to have been completely monitored, with film badge, urinalysis, and supplementary air sampling data being available.
-For individual D&D workers for which personal monitoring data are unavailable, surrogate exposure data should be assembled by the dose reconstructor based on work group identity and the nature of the work performed.
-Data from Table 37 may be used to supplement or interpret surrogate information.
+For individual D&D workers for which personal monitoring data are unavailable, surrogate exposure data could possibly be assembled.

-An applicable note in MCW (1961b) should be mentioned here with respect to surrogate data for the D&D period.
-In MCW (1961b) it was stated that Mallinckrodt experience at the Destrehan plant during the operating years was that for individuals whose daily integrated particulate air exposure was 50 mg of uranium per cubic meter of air, the after-work urine samples collected on Friday typically were in the range of 0.050-0.060 mg per liter and the before-work samples collected on Monday were in the range of 0.025-0.030 mg per liter.
+An applicable note in MCW 1961b should be mentioned here with respect to surrogate data for the D&D period.
+MCW (1961b) stated that Mallinckrodt experience at the Destrehan plant during the operating years was that for individuals whose daily integrated particulate air exposure was 50 μg of uranium per cubic meter of air, the after-work urine samples collected on Friday typically were in the range of 0.050-0.060 mg per liter and the before-work samples collected on Monday were in the range of 0.025-0.030 mg per liter.
 The D&D urine samples typically were found to be about half this level.
 (Note that the reference gave 50 "mg" per cubic meter of air as the daily integrated exposure, but it is likely that 50 micrograms per cubic meter was meant, since that was the standard tolerance level and would have been the logical quantity to cite.)